alenRI051/amorvia-site/README.md

 ```

 ## CI
-Push `.github/workflows/playwright.yml` to enable Playwright in GitHub Actions.
-Artifacts include the HTML report.
+Push `.github/workflows/playwright.yml`.
+After one run, add a Ruleset for `main` and require the `e2e` check to pass before merging.

-## Adding stable selectors
+## Tip: Stabilize selectors
-Use test ids like:
+In your app, add:
-- `data-testid="scenario-card"` on each scenario tile
+- `data-testid="scenario-card"` on scenario tiles
-- `data-testid="choice"` on gameplay choice buttons
+- `data-testid="choice"` on choice buttons

-Update the app to use the `samples/ScenarioCard.tsx` and `samples/ChoiceButton.tsx` patterns.